 - Kinderspiel des Jahres – Focuses on games specifically for children.
 These games often do not make it to the North American market and are typically not of great interest to the BGG community, so I have not included them in this analysis.
 (First awarded in 2001.)

-We will also look at the games mentioned in the awards that were not winners.
+We will also look at the games mentioned in the awards that were not winners – what we will call the Award Level.
 These are generally:

-- Nominated – the games nominated for the award.
+- Finalist – the games nominated for the award, but did not win.

 - Recommended – other games considered that did not make the nominations, but are recommended by the jury.